SMSpp-Project/MILPSolver/README.md

-- all inner `Function` in the `FRealObjective` and `FRowConstraint` are `LinearFunction` or `DQuadFunction` (diagonal quadratic) or `QuadFunction` (general quadratic, both the last cases not necessariy convex)
+- all inner `Function` in the `FRealObjective` and `FRowConstraint` are `LinearFunction` or `DQuadFunction` (diagonal quadratic) or `QuadFunction` (general quadratic, both the last cases not necessarily convex)

 However, `MILPSolver` only reads the abstract representation and prepares data structures representing the classic (sparse) coefficient matrix of